gayeongpark/gayeongpark.github.io/_posts/2024-04-11-NOSQL-Cheat-Sheet.md

 - It involves operations such as aggregations, joins on large data sets.
 For example, calculating total revenue by stores, product, clerk, or date range.
 However, it does not handle direct updates.

-- It focus on providing fast query response times rather then data integrity.
+- It focuses on providing fast query response times rather then data integrity.

 # CAP theorem and its implications for selecting a NoSQL database